SWIMMER

 Icon of person Maxime Grousset

-Maxime Grousset (born 24 April 1999) is a French swimmer from New Caledonia.
-He is a world record holder in the short course 4×50 metre mixed freestyle relay.
-He won the gold medal in the 100 metre butterfly and the bronze medal in the 50 metre freestyle at the 2023 World Aquatics Championships (long course).
+Maxime Grousset (French pronunciation: [maksim ɡʁusɛ]; born 24 April 1999) is a French swimmer from New Caledonia.
+He is a world record holder in the short course 4×50 metre mixed freestyle relay and european record holder in the long course 100 butterfly with a time of 49.62, second best performer and third best performances of all time.
+In butterfly, he has won three gold medals at the World Aquatics Championships (long course), in 50 m in 2025, and in 100 m in 2023 and 2025.
 Read more on Wikipedia

 His biography is available in different languages on Wikipedia.
 Maxime Grousset is the 584th most popular swimmer (down from 475th in 2019), the 10th most popular biography from New Caledonia (down from 9th in 2019) and the most popular Swimmer.